nubenetes/awesome-kubernetes/docs/kubernetes.md

 - [itnexst.io: Docker and Kubernetes — root vs. privileged](https://itnext.io/docker-and-kubernetes-root-vs-privileged-9d2a37453dec)
 - [containerjournal.com: Best of 2020: How Docker and Kubernetes Work Together](https://containerjournal.com/topics/container-ecosystems/how-docker-and-kubernetes-work-together/)
 - [blog.sighup.io: How to run Kubernetes without Docker](https://blog.sighup.io/how-to-run-kubernetes-without-docker/) Sooner or later this moment had to come, and it finally has: Kubernetes is deprecating Docker as a Container Runtime Interface in favor of the other supported runtimes.
 Let's try to explain why Docker seems really replaceable.
+- [betterprogramming.pub: How to Migrate From Docker Compose to Kubernetes](https://betterprogramming.pub/how-to-migrate-from-docker-compose-to-kubernetes-b57eb229beb2) Move your services from docker-compose files to Kubernetes resources and deploy them

 #### Kubernetes vs Docker